 Photo by Karen M

-Ursuline Academy for girls still exists in New Orleans, but girls who attended in 1978 have no recollection of this event.
+I was curious to see if there were any news reports to corroborate this tale, so I started digging for information, but my investigation turned up nothing.
+The only stories I could find about it were related to the vampire legend.
 It seems if this murder happened, there would be something about it in the news archives, but so far nothing has surfaced.
-Since there is nothing to validate it, unless there's a special paranormal division of the New Orleans police department we don't know about, I have to assume it's either false or an exaggeration of another murder that happened around the same time, but what do I know?
+There doesn't seem to be anything to validate it so unless there's a special paranormal division of the New Orleans police department we don't know about, I have to assume it's either false or an exaggeration of another murder that happened around the same time, but what do I know?